-When a port, which is assigned to a mic open buss, is patched to a surround spill leg, the mic open circuit will operate when that surround spill leg is faded up and routed to the programme output.
+When a port, which is assigned to a mic open buss (On the Options - Port Lists screens), is patched to a surround spill leg, the mic open circuit will operate when that surround spill leg is faded up and routed to the programme output.
 The system takes into account the routing and fader status of both the surround master and its spills, as both will have an effect on the open path.